offen/offen/README.md

 Pay respect to your users while gaining insight into their behavior.
 Self hosted, open source and free.

 :star: Thanks for a star on GitHub!
-It just helps.

 ## Contents
 - [Core features](#core-features)